4

 Meals: B

-Today you leave Cantabria and cross over into the eastern Asturias.
-Walking over rolling green hills past the rural townships of La Acebosa, Serdio, Pesués, Unquera you soon arrive at your destination, Bustio.
+On this more rural stage you leave the coast and Cantabria and cross into Asturias.
+Walking over rolling green hills you'll pass rural townships including La Acebosa, Serdio, Pesués and Unquera.
+Arrive at your destination, Bustio in Asturias.
 Dinner and breakfast are not included at Bustio, you can ask the hotel staff for suggestions.
 Distance: 16km/10mi

 Meals: B